ANetTow/Pro_IBM/README.md

 ## Functions

 The model is written in MATLAB (devloped in R2012b, still runs in R2018b).
+Download the files in the [m_files](https://github.com/ANetTow/Pro_IBM/tree/master/m_files) directory and either add them to your MATLAB search path OR put them in your working directory.
+Variables and usage for each function can be found by calling `help function_name` at the prompt.

 * `Pro_IBM` runs the model with user-defined input parameters.